Eduardo Propper de Callejón: Career

-After moving to the embassy’s new seat in Vichy, Propper continued to provide visas to refugees against orders.
+After relocating to the new embassy site in Vichy, Propper continued to provide visas to refugees against orders.
 When Spanish Foreign Minister Ramón Serrano Suñer learnt that Propper de Callejón was issuing visas without prior authorization, he had him demoted and transferred to the Consulate of Larache in the Spanish protectorate in Morocco.
 Before his departure, General Philippe Pétain himself awarded Propper de Callejón the Cross of the Legion of Honor (Croix Officiel de la Légion d’Honneur) in 1941 for Propper's efforts in finalizing the Franco-German armistice.

-In a letter written 14 March 1941 from Suñer to Spain's Ambassador to France José Félix de Lequerica, Suñer describes the French government's award to Propper de Callejón as serving the interests of the French Jewry and the French Journalists at the expense of the Spanish Nationalist cause.
+In a letter written 14 March 1941 from Suñer to Spain's Ambassador to France José Félix de Lequerica, Suñer describes the French government's award to Propper de Callejón as serving the interests of the French Jewry and the French journalists at the expense of the Spanish Nationalist cause.

 Afterwards, Propper de Callejón would be posted to Tangier (1941), Rabat (1941-1945), Zurich (1945-1949), Washington, D.C.
 (1949-1955), Ottawa (1955-1958), and Oslo (1958-1963), where he served as a member of the Spanish Foreign Service.
-With his former colleague Ambassador Lequerica, Propper was instrumental in establishing diplomatic relations between the United States and Franco's Spain, leading to the Pact of Madrid.
+With his former colleague Ambassador Lequerica, Propper was instrumental in establishing diplomatic relations between the United States and Franco's Spain, resulting in the Pact of Madrid.

-In 1963, Propper de Callejón was still coming to terms with Suñer's decision to punish his actions in Bordeaux, a decision from which his career had never quite recovered.

 Family

 Propper de Callejón's father, Maximilian "Max" Propper, was a Bohemian Jew and banker, and his mother, Juana de Callejón Kennedy (of the Kennedy Massicot family), was a Spanish Catholic born in New Orleans and the daughter of the Spanish Consul to the U.S. during the American Civil War, Juan Bartolomé de Callejón Villegas (1816-1890) and Marie Louise Kennedy Massicot.
 They raised him as well as his two older brothers in the Catholic faith.

-He married his wife, Baroness Hélène Roberte Fould-Springer, in December 1929 in France.
+He married his wife, Hélène Roberte Fould-Springer, in December 1929 in France.
 His wife was a socialite and painter.
 She was from a notable Jewish Franco-Austrian banking family, the daughter of Baron Eugène Fould-Springer (a French banker descended from the Ephrussi family and the Fould dynasty) and Marie Cécile "Mitzi" von Springer (whose father was Austrian-born industrial magnate Baron Gustav von Springer and whose mother was from the de Königswarter family).
-Hélène's younger sister was the prominent Paris art patron and philanthropist Liliane "Lily" de Rothschild (Baroness Élie de Rothschild, 1916–2003) of the prominent Rothschild family (who had also married within the von Springer family in the 19th century).
+Hélène's younger sister was the prominent Paris art patron and philanthropist Liliane "Lily" de Rothschild (Baroness Élie de Rothschild, 1916–2003) of the prominent Rothschild family (who had also married within the von Springer family during the 19th century).

 The Fould family patriarch, Beer Leon Fould (1767-1855) was said to be the inspiration for the Baron de Nuncingen in Balzac’s Comédie Humaine.